3 wounded in shooting at amusement park near Pittsburgh

 Witnesses told investigators that two groups of teenagers were involved in an altercation in front of the Musik Express ride and shots were fired by a male wearing a black hooded sweatshirt and a dark colored COVID mask.
 A handgun was found near the scene, police said.

 Kennywood posted a statement on Twitter around 12:30 a.m.
 Sunday saying the park had been closed for the night and all guests had exited.
-Officials said they were “aware of a situation that occurred this evening and are working with local law enforcement.
-The safety of our guests and team members are our top priority.”
+The company said it was “closely collaborating with police as they investigate.”

+“We are greatly saddened by the violence that occurred last night,” Kennywood said in a statement Sunday afternoon.
+“Our thoughts are with those who were injured as a result of the incident, as well as all guests and team members affected by what happened.”

-The park says on its website that all guests, staff and management must pass through metal detectors at the entrance gate, and all bags, purses and coolers are subject to search.
-The site also says “weaponry of any kind is strictly prohibited at the park.”
+Kennywood said park entry security protocols include “a state of the art weapons detection system” as well as video scanning and bag checks, as well as the presence of county and local police.
+The park’s website also says “weaponry of any kind is strictly prohibited at the park.”

 Police are investigating using the park’s security cameras and witness statements, KDKA-TV reported.
 County police asked anyone with information or video to contact investigators.
 The Pittsburgh Public Safety Department said in a social media post that its officers were assisting.